Seeking liberation while in prison

 LZR: It’s wonderful that many of them do prostrations and a lot of practice.
 They have a great opportunity.
 It’s like doing retreat, strict retreat where you don’t see people.

 VTC: Except they do hear people.
 It’s very noisy in prison.
 One man who wrote us said he meditates on the top bunk and the light bulb is about two feet from his head.
 There are 300 other men in this dorm room and some of them are talking and shouting while he is trying to do his meditation.
-But the inmates are very determined in their practice despite these conditions.
+But they are very determined in their practice despite these conditions.

 LZR: They are so lucky.
 Those who are practicing, who are able to accept the Dharma with open mind and practice it, are so fortunate.
 Once they open their minds to Buddhism and engage in practice, they’re liberating themselves from the prison of samsara.
 Even they are physically in prison, in reality they are going out of prison.